Index

 - Retch = gag

-- Gait = walk, stride. a person's manner
+- Gait = walk, stride. a person's manner of walking

 - Headway = progress

-- Intuit = understand or work out by
+- Intuit = understand or work out by instinct

 - Mania = madness